Aloik1/Born_2be_root/README.md

 ```
 Check [HERE](#check-if-ssh-is-installed) if its the same and if not, make sure to modify it.

-### Explain what is SSH and whyy is it important to use it
+### Explain what is SSH and why is it important to use it

 SSH (Secure Shell) is a cryptographic network protocol that enables secure communication between a client and a server over an unsecured network.
 It provides a secure way to access and manage remote systems, allowing users to execute commands and transfer files.